HokyoungJung/Financial-Index/README.md

 * **Slow Initial Run**:

-  * The initial execution may take several minutes due to extensive data downloading.
-Subsequent runs will be faster.
+  * Initial execution may take a few minutes due to comprehensive data fetching.
+Subsequent runs typically complete faster.
-* **Ticker Updates**:
+* **Yahoo Finance Data Download Errors**:

-  * Occasionally, Yahoo Finance updates ticker symbols.
-Verify ticker symbols on [Yahoo Finance](https://finance.yahoo.com/) if data issues occur.
+  * Occasionally Yahoo Finance servers may timeout.
+The script includes retry mechanisms to handle temporary connection issues.
-* **CoinGecko API Limits**:
+* **CoinGecko API Rate Limits**:

-  * If you encounter API limits, consider reducing the number of cryptocurrencies or adding delays between requests.
+  * If API limits are encountered, consider reducing the number of cryptocurrencies or adding brief pauses between requests.

 ---

-## 📊 Visualization and Interpretation
+## 📊 Visualizations and Interpretation

-The script generates intuitive visual plots:
+The script generates intuitive and detailed visualizations clearly comparing:

-* **Solid lines**: Price Indices (Monthly Rebalancing)
+* **Solid Lines**: Daily-Weighted Price Indices (Daily Market-Cap Rebalancing)
-* **Dashed lines**: Total Return Indices (No Rebalancing)
+* **Dashed Lines**: Total Return Indices (Buy-and-Hold, No Rebalancing)

-These visualizations help illustrate the performance differences between active rebalancing strategies and passive investment approaches.
+Each plot is clearly annotated with the latest available index value and date, helping you easily track recent market performance.

 ---

 ## ⏱ Performance & Execution Time

-The script measures and displays its total execution time upon completion, typically ranging from **1–3 minutes**.
+The script reports the total execution time after completion, typically ranging between **1–3 minutes**:

 Example:

 ```
-Total Execution Time: 57.73 seconds
+Total Execution Time: 56.09 seconds
 ```

 ---

 ## 📜 License

-This project is distributed under the **MIT License**.
-You are free to modify, distribute, and reuse the code with proper attribution.
+This project is licensed under the **MIT License**, allowing you to freely modify, distribute, and reuse the code with proper attribution.

 ---

-**Happy analyzing and investing!** 📊🚀
+**Happy analyzing and investing!** 🚀📊